New Boilers From £1500

 The actual efficiency of your boiler will depend on the brand, type of boiler and the existing central heating system.

 One thing for sure, you’ll certainly save money on your heating bills.
-The boiler is the busiest appliance in the home, accounting for around 55% of the total energy spent.
+The boiler is the busiest appliance in the home, accounting for around 55% of the total energy.

 - Gas is the most common boiler fuel in the UK and Maldon and readily available in most areas.

-- Gas is very safe there is however a very small risk of carbon monoxide poisoning and gas leaks
+- Gas is very safe.
+There is, however, minimal risk of carbon monoxide poisoning and gas leaks.

 - Electric boilers are 3 to 4 times more expensive to run than gas boilers